If you recently adopted a chinchilla, you have a few items to purchase and one of those items is definitely a nest box/hiding box for your chinchilla.

 No worries, I plan to answer all those questions for you in today’s post.

 In fact, to make your life easier, I have created easy to navigate links directly below that will allow you to skip to any specific section of this post that you desire to read/learn more about.

 Here’s what I intend on covering for all of you in today’s post:

-- Nesting Boxes Resemble the Wild for Chinchillas
+- Nest Boxes Resemble the Wild for Chinchillas

 - Which Nesting Boxes Are the Best for Your Chinchilla